 What is acne?

 ALL ACNE IS HORMONAL & INFLAMMATORY.
-In other words, the various forms of acne that manifests on the skin as pimples (with or without pus), blemishes, blackheads, whiteheads and cysts, all start from an inflammation under the skin and are driven by various hormones.
+In other words, the various forms of acne that manifests on the skin as pimples (with or without pus), blemishes, blackheads, whiteheads and cysts, all start from an inflammation under the skin and are driven by various factors that include hormones, nutrition, stress, imbalance of gut microbiome, and imbalance of skin microbiome, among others.

 Acne is simply a message, or even an alert from your body of what is going on inside of you.
 Acne reflects the state of flux in your systems.
 To best treat acne, a solution that improves your general health is the best way to target acne.